How do I avoid IaaS bill shock?

 Andrew's organisation has expanded quickly and his IT team must plan for continued growth.
 How can Andrew support his IT team across SaaS application management in their mandate to build systems for expected expansion?

 Buttonwood allows the business teams within Andrew's organisation to access all of their SaaS apps, even as numbers continue to grow.
-The IT team can also relax knowing that no matter how many staff members are added to the organisation, they had full control over the SaaS management, reporting on the changes, costs and usage.Learn More About Cloud Workspace
+The IT team can also relax knowing that no matter how many staff members are added to the organisation, they had full control over the SaaS management, reporting on the changes, costs and usage.Learn More About Cloud Analytics

 How can I reduce the time the IT team is spending on SaaS management?